-It is about creating places to explore, by placing different objects on a few square meters.
-Exploring it safely allows our dog to gain self-confidence.
-He learns how to handle difficulties using all his senses.
-He can observe, listen, feel the objects or places visited.
-He learns from each exploration that the world is not dangerous and that he can cope with obstacles.
+The idea is to create places to explore, by arranging various objects over a few square metres.
+Exploring in complete safety allows our dog to gain self-confidence.
+He learns to manage difficulties by using all his senses.
+He can observe, hear and smell the objects or places visited.
+He learns with each exploration that the world is not dangerous and that he can face obstacles.

-Instead of throwing away cardboard boxes and items we no longer need, we can reuse them for our dogs.
-However, be careful to create secure environments.
-Depending on the temperament and physical abilities of our dog, it is important to offer him an environment that suits him.
+Instead of throwing away cardboard boxes and objects that we no longer need, we can reuse them for our dogs’ greatest pleasure.
+However, let’s be careful to create safe environments.
+Depending on our dog’s temperament and physical abilities, let’s think about offering him environments that suit him.

-All we have to do is to put the objects, provide a bowl of water and a way out.
+All we have to do is to place the objects, provide a bowl of water and a way out.
 Our dog will do the rest, we just have to observe him.

-Some dogs, for example, are more sensitive to noise than others.
-For these dogs, it is important not to have noisy objects like a carillon or gantries with items that the wind could make clink together.
-Some items that are too light, such as plastic bags and empty cardboard boxes, can move or fly.
+For example, some dogs are more sensitive to noise.
+For these dogs, it is important not to have noisy objects such as chimes or gantries with elements that the wind could make them collide.
+Some objects that are too light, such as plastic bags and empty cardboard boxes, can move or fly away.

-Others are “obsessed” with certain objects, such as a ball, a stuffed animal, a stick, a plastic can or a cone.
-For these dogs, it is important not to have “too interesting” objects.
-They may give them their full attention, chew them and carry them around, without showing any interest in the other objects.
+Other dogs are “obsessed” with certain objects, such as a ball, a stuffed toy, a branch, a plastic jug or a cone.
+For these dogs, it is important not to have objects that are “too interesting”.
+They may give them their full attention, chew them and carry them around without showing interest in other objects.
 While they play, they do not explore.
-In addition, if the ground is crowded with other objects – the principle of an enriched environment – our dog might get injured while running and playing.
-Let’s not lose sight of the stress hormone levels that exciting situations cause.
+Moreover, if the ground is cluttered with several other objects – the very principle of the enriched environment – our dog risks being injured while running and playing.
+Let’s also not lose sight of the stress hormone levels that exciting situations provoke.

 Some dogs like to dig.
 We can organize a search area on tarmac for example or at home.
 They will then be able to focus on the different objects selected for them.

-If we are in charge of a litter, some precautions must also be taken: it is essential to offer them novelties, by offering a single new parameter at a time, whether visual or auditory.
-Comforters or blankets of different sizes and textures are great novelties for puppies of a few days.
-From three weeks, other objects can be integrated gradually.
+If we are taking care of a litter of puppies, certain precautions must also be taken: it is essential to offer them new items, but integrating only one new parameter at a time, whether visual or auditory.
+Cuddly toys or blankets of different sizes and textures are excellent novelties for the little ones of a few days old.
+From three weeks onwards, other objects can be progressively integrated.

-If we have adopted a new recruit, regardless of his age, it is essential to adapt to our dog’s abilities.
-We can offer him more and more difficulties, by renewing objects and places, respecting the evolution of our companion.
+If we have adopted a new dog, whatever his age, it is essential to adapt to the abilities of our dog.
+We can offer him more and more difficulties, by renewing objects and places at will, while taking into account the progress of our companion.

-- Collecting or making objects to create secure enriched environment
+- Collect or make objects to create secure enriched environment;

-- Taking account of the temperament of our dog (fear from sounds, hyper-sensibility, reactivity from sudden movements,…)
+- Take into account of the temperament of our dog (fear from sounds, hyper-sensibility, reactivity from sudden movements,…)